 One of the beauties of smaller crochet projects is that they work up so quickly, it’s about as close to instant gratification as crafting gets.
 Which is where I find myself with the recently begun toddler poncho project.
+The work has gone relatively quickly, and it’s almost poncho time.

 Yesterday and today whenever a moment to crochet presented itself I got out my trusty 5.0 mm crochet hook, and pulled the poncho-to-be from the project/stash bag that currently houses it and worked on it for as long as time allowed.